ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 on productive feature work and delivering consistent high velocity.

- e level of effort for many remedial issues is likely to vary widely.
+The level of effort for many remedial issues is likely to vary widely.
 Some

 typical tickets might be add more logging or change a setting in our CI provider to ensure PRs with failing builds cannot be merged. ese types of trivial tickets cost more to maintain and groom in a backlog than they d take just to do in the moment, so just do them. e chances they are the wrong thing to do are pretty low, and if negative conse - quences result, they can be easily reversed.